Nathan Santos: Santos

 On 5 August 2022, Nathan returned to his home country after signing a contract with Série A side Santos until December 2026.
 He made his debut for the club exactly one month later, replacing Madson in a 2–1 home loss against Goiás.

 On 27 June 2023, Nathan was fined 50% of his wages and separated from the first team squad due to disciplinary reasons, being also transfer-listed by the club.

 Loan to Famalicão

 On 7 August 2023, Nathan returned to Portugal after agreeing to a one-year loan deal with Famalicão.

 Loan to Internacional

 On 27 August 2024, Nathan was announced at Internacional on loan until June 2025.
 A backup to Braian Aguirre, also a new signing, he only featured in four matches before leaving.

 Loan to Remo

 On 14 July 2025, Nathan moved to Série B side Remo on loan until the end of the season.

+Loan to Juventude

+On 30 January 2026, Nathan agreed to a loan deal with Juventude also in the second division.